 DAY 2 – 5:00 PM: The last stop on your Durham excursion is the Thomas Foster Memorial, where former Toronto mayor Thomas Foster now rests.

-The building* was inspired by Foster’s visit to the Taj Mahal and by Byzantine architecture.
+The building was inspired by Byzantine architecture and Foster’s visit to the Taj Mahal.
 Outside, several minarets reach skyward, while inside, copper domes rise up, held aloft by thick marble columns and stone capitals.
 Large stained glass windows fill the space with light, causing the mosaics to glimmer.
 Take a moment to reflect upon this solemn, but striking piece of Canadian architecture as you bring your journey to a close.

 YOUR TRIP AT A GLANCE

-This guide represents a weekend-long experience, highlighting a few of the many wonderful destinations in the area.
+This guide represents a weekend-long experience, highlighting a few of the many wonderful destinations in the province.
 To suggest a destination for a future guide, please contact us.

 The Regional Municipality of Durham provided information and assistance for the creation of this guide.
 All editorial decisions were made at the sole discretion of Ontario Culture Days staff.
 This guide was written by Esther Lee.